 Cons: You may have some afternoon thunderstorms.

 Costa Rica weather in June

 June is not a bad time to visit Costa Rica.
 You can expect afternoon thunderstorms almost every day, but the weather is hot and good for the rest of the day.

 Pros: There are still a lot of tourists, but not as many as earlier in the year.
 Prices tend to be a bit lower for hotels and activities.
 Everything looks green and lush.

 Cons: You will likely have afternoon thunderstorms.

 Costa Rica weather in July

-July is actually one of our favorite months to travel in Costa Rica.
+July is actually one of our favorite months to travel around the country.
 Everything is back to being really green and you can expect hot sunny days with the afternoon thunderstorms like clockwork.
 There are a fair amount of tourists because it is summer vacation time, but not as many as earlier in the year.

 In July there is also (usually) a two-week break from the rain.
 The locals talk about this like it happens every year, but I only remember this happening the first summer we were in Costa Rica.

 Pros: Prices are lower for hotels and activities because it is officially the Costa Rica green season.
 Everything is green and pretty.